MarwanDebbiche/post-tuto-deployment/README.md

 #### Launch API

-In order to launch the API, you will first need to run a local postgres db using Docker:
+In order to launch the API, you will first need to run a local `postgres` db using `Docker`:

 ```
 docker run --name postgres -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=password -e POSTGRES_DB=postgres -p 5432:5432 -d postgres